LuisR-jpg/LuisR-jpg/README.md

             <h3>Chess Clock</h3>
             <img src="https://github.com/LuisR-jpg/ChessClock/blob/master/Clock.jpeg?raw=true"/>
             <br></br>
-            At the time that I was really into chess, the blitz mode was a whole other level to have fun and playing with my friends during High School.
-Then I realised that I wanted a Chess Clock so bad, and I was all set to buy one, but...
+            At the time that I was really into chess, the blitz mode was a whole other level to have fun and to play with my friends during high school.
+Then I realised that I wanted a Chess Clock so badly, and I was all set to buy one, but...
             <a href="https://github.com/LuisR-jpg/ChessClock">
                 Continue reading.
             </a>